Śakra (Buddhism): Theravāda

 Sakka's mythology and character is expounded upon in the Pali Canon, particularly in the Sakka Saṃyutta of the Saṃyutta Nikāya.

 Sakka plays a significant role in several of the Jātaka tales.

 The commentator Buddhaghoṣa has identified Sakka as being identical to Vajrapāṇi.

 In the Mahāparinibbāna Sutta (DN 16), Sakka speaks the following verse, which has become standard in Buddhist funeral rites:

 Mahāyāna

 In the Book of Equanimity, Śakra plays a central role in the fourth koan.

 In the Mahāparinirvāṇa Sūtra, Śakra utters a stanza in response to the Buddha's death as a recognition of the Four Noble Truths.
 It is identical to the Pali formula found in the corresponding sutta.:

 He is also recognized as one of the Twenty-Four Guardian Devas in Chinese Buddhist tradition.

 Iconography

-In Southeast Asia, primarily among Theravada communities, Śakra is depicted with blue or black skin.
+In Southeast Asia's Theravada communities, Śakra is depicted with blue or black skin, alongside a mount, Airavata, a three-headed elephant.

 Folk belief

 Śakra is equated with Haneullim in Korean folk religion.
 According to the Memorabilia of the Three Kingdoms, it is believed that Śakra is Hwanung's father.

 In Chinese Buddhism, some equate him with the Jade Emperor.

 In Mongolian Buddhism, Qormusta Tengri is syncretized with Śakra, and is believed to be involved with the creation of fire.

 The ceremonial name of Bangkok alludes to Śakra:

 This name is composed of both Pāli and Sanskrit, prefaced with the only one Thai word, Krung, which means 'capital'.
 It can thus be written as:

 "Krung-dēvamahānagara amararatanakosindra mahindrāyudhyā mahātilakabhava navaratanarājadhānī purīramya uttamarājanivēsana mahāsthāna amaravimāna avatārasthitya shakrasdattiya vishnukarmaprasiddhi."